drovani/rovaninet-nextjs/posts/2022/2022-08-01-Obi-Wan-Kenobi-Season-1.md

 date: 2022-08-01
 ---

+This might be the least appetizing show so far in this extended run of _Star Wars_ shows.
+It's the life and times of a has-been character, where we already know his fate and the fate of all the important characters of the show.
+When will the extended universe get back to telling unique stories?
+In the meantime, maybe you'll enjoy another running list of random thoughts I had while watching the show.

-> The first in a series of posts on ['My Thoughts on _Obi-Wan Kenobi_'](/star-wars-commentary) and other _Star Wars_ series.
+> The first in a series of posts on ['My Thoughts on _Obi-Wan Kenobi_'](/series/star-wars-commentary) and other _Star Wars_ series.
 A new thread after each season!

 ## Part 1